-- (1) Give detailed instructions as to job performance and explain hazards and safety precautions in assigning personnel to jobs. - (2) Plan work to see that the personnel, materials and equipment are available to perform the job safely. - (3) Provide employees and students with safe tools and equipment to perform their responsibilities. - (4) Check to see that employees and students are using protective equipment such as eye protection where required. - (5) Actively participate in safety promotional activities. - (6) Regularly inspect and maintain physical properties to insure good housekeeping practices are being - (7) Personally investigate all accidents and correct any unsafe practices or conditions to prevent recurrence.
+- (1) Give detailed instructions as to job performance and explain hazards and safety precautions in assigning personnel to jobs. - (2) Plan work to see that the personnel, materials and equipment are available to perform the job safely. - (3) Provide employees and students with safe tools and equipment to perform their responsibilities. - (4) Check to see that employees and students are using protective equipment such as eye protection where required. - (5) Actively participate in safety promotional activities. - (6) Regularly inspect and maintain physical properties to insure good housekeeping practices are being followed. - (7) Personally investigate all accidents and correct any unsafe practices or conditions to prevent recurrence. - (8) Promptly report employee accidents and major student injuries to the coordinator.